Boruto: Production

-Although Kishimoto initially was not writing the series, he created multiple characters for the staff to use.
-Kishimoto did not specify whether Naruto or another important character would die, but he said he would find a situation like this interesting and added that the authors have freedom to write the story as they wish.
-In November 2020 it was announced that after 51 chapters and 13 volumes, Kodachi would step down as writer, with Kishimoto assuming full writing duties and Ikemoto continuing as illustrator beginning with chapter 52 in V Jump magazine on 21 November 2020.
-In an August 2024 interview, Kishimoto stated that Ikemoto is completely in charge of the story and main illustrations of the series, emphasizing, "It really is Ikemoto's manga."
+While Kishimoto did not initially write the series, he created multiple characters for the staff to use.
+Although Kishimoto did not specify whether Naruto or another major character would die, he remarked that such a situation would be interesting and added that the authors had the freedom to write the story as they wished.
+In November 2020, it was announced that after 51 chapters and 13 volumes, Kodachi would step down as writer, with Kishimoto assuming full writing duties and Ikemoto continuing as illustrator.
+In an August 2024 interview, Kishimoto stated that Ikemoto was completely in charge of the story and main illustrations of the series, emphasizing, "It really is Ikemoto's manga."
+Ikemoto stated that most of Kishimoto's villains were complex and frequently presented with a backstory that explained their motivations.
+He added that he could not write villains in the same way, which might make antagonists in Boruto appear more unreasonable by comparison.